benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/customStrategies.md

 // A Strategy specific state, signalling that the current trend is down, this could be handy if you want to identify and keep track of a current price trend static STATE_TREND_DOWN = 'state.trend.down';

+// A state that signals to the engine to trigger an alert! static STATE_TRIGGER_ALERT = 'state.trigger.alert';

-// A Engine specific state, signalling to the engine that the current Strategy is a independent Strategy i.e. Trades and Orders managed from within the Strategy and Engine should not react to it state State Changes,
+// A Engine specific state, signalling to the engine that the current Strategy is a independent Strategy i.e. Trades and Orders managed from within the Strategy and Engine should not react to State Changes,
 static STATE_CONTEXT_INDEPENDENT = 'state.context.independent';

 ```